202307048/Bachelor-Phylogenetic-Diversity/README.md

 Project title:
-Effect of future extinctions of endangered species on phylogenetic diversity in terrestrial and marine mammals
+Effect of future endangered species extinctions on phylogenetic diversity in terrestrial and marine mammals

 Description:
 Conatins all the raw data sourced from PHYLACINE version (1.2.1), the R scripts and the produced results, used in bachelor thesis.